-The clock source of the WDT is implemented by an dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4) decided by options.
+The clock source of the WDT is implemented by an dedicated RC oscillator (WDT oscillator) or instruction clock

+(system clock divided by 4) decided by mask options.
 This timer is designed to prevent a software malfunction or sequence jumping to an unknown location with unpredictable results.
-The watchdog Timer can be disabled by an option.
-If the watchdog Timer is disabled, all the executions related to the WDT result in no operation.
+The watchdog timer can be disabled by a mask option.
+If the watchdog timer is disabled, all the executions related to the WDT result in no operation.

-Once an internal WDT oscillator (RC oscillator with period $65\mu s/@5V$ normally) is selected, it is divided by $2^{12}\sim 2^{15}$ (by option to get the WDT time-out period).
-The minimum period of WDT time-out period is about $300ms\sim 600ms$.
+Once an internal WDT oscillator (RC oscillator with period $72\mu s$ normally) is selected, it is divided by $2^{12} \sim 2^{15}$ (by mask option to get the WDT time-out period).
+The minimum period of WDT time-out period is about $300ms\sim600ms$.
 This time-out period may vary with temperature, VDD and process variations.
-By selection the WDT options, longer time-out periods can be realized.
-If the WDT time-out is selected 2^{15} , the maximum time-out period is divided by $2^{15}\sim 2^{16}$ about $2.1s\sim 4.3s$.
+By selection the WDT mask option, longer time-out periods can be realized.
+If the WDT time-out is selected 2^{15} , the maximum time-out period is divided by $2^{15}\sim2^{16}$ about $2.3s\sim4.7s$.

-If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operate in the same manner except that in the halt state the WDT may stop counting and lose its protecting purpose.
+If the WDT oscillator is disabled, the WDT clock may still cone from the instruction clock and operate in the same manner except that in the halt state the WDT may stop counting and lose its protecting purpose.
 In this situation the logic can only be restarted by external logic.
 If the device operates in a noisy environment, using the on-chip RC oscillator (WDT OSC) is strongly recommended, since the HALT will stop the system clock.

 The WDT overflow under normal operation will initialize "chip reset" and set the status bit TO.
-Whereas in the HALT mode, the overflow will initialize a "warm reset" only the PC and SP are reset to 0.
+Whereas in the halt mode, the overflow will initialize a "warm reset" only the PC and SP are reset to zero.
 To clear the contents of WDT, three methods are adopted; external reset (a low level to RES), software instructions, or a HALT instruction.
 The software instructions include CLR WDT and the other set - CLR WDT1 and CLR WDT2.
-Of these two types of instruction, only one can be active depending on the options - "CLR WDT times selection option".
-If the "CLR WDT" is selected (i.e. CLRWDT times equal 1), any execution of the CLR WDT instruction will clear the WDT.
-In case "CLR WDT1" and "CLR WDT2" are chosen (i.e.
+Of these two types of instruction, only one can be active depending on the mask option - "CLR WDT times selection option".
+If the "CLR WDT" is selected (i.e. CLRWDT times equal one), any execution of the CLR WDT instruction will clear the WDT.
+In case "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times equal two), these two instructions must be executed to clear the WDT; otherwise, the WDT may reset the chip because of time-out.